*NOTICE: Comprehensive Plan Update and Land Use Code Review: Request for Proposal DUE March 6

-The City partnered with Pikes Peak Regional Building Department in 2013 to provide all building services for new construction, remodels and additions for commercial and residential structures.
-For information regarding any type of building project, please contact our Permit technicians, David and Dorie at (719) 687-5202, or visit the Pikes Peak Regional Building Department Web Page at www.pprbd.org.
+The City partnered with Pikes Peak Regional Building Department in 2013 to provide building services for new construction, remodels and additions for commercial and residential structures.
+For information regarding any type of building project, please contact our Permit technicians, David and Dorie at (719) 687-5202, or visit the Pikes Peak Regional Building Department web page at www.pprbd.org.

 - Nelson Easement Ordinance – March 5 at 7 p.m.
 CC Public Hearing.

 - Mallet Minor Subdivision – March 26 at 7 p.m.
 PC Public Hearing & April 16 at 7 p.m.
 CC Public Hearing.

 - Doss FHDP – March 26 at 7 p.m.
 PC Public Hearing.

 - Mountain Professional Center Subdivision Interior Lot Line Vacation – Submitted February 24 and under Administrative review.

 This project will consist of 4 structures.
 Each structure will contain 2 townhomes, for a total of 8 residences located at 114 S. Baldwin Street.
 Each townhome will have 3 bedrooms, 3 bathrooms, a 2 car garage and 2 spacious decks with views of beautiful Pikes Peak.